valenzuela12/numeric_2024/website/gradsyllabus.rst

 are done as a group and are to handed in (one worksheet only per group) at the end of the worksheet time.

 **The project will be done in groups of three to four.
-It is to be chosen in consultation with your research supervisors and the instructors.**
+It is to be chosen in consultation with your research supervisors and the instructors.
+The subject of these projects has to be ocean or atmosphere related unless the group has identified an outside supervisor who is willing to provide subject specific advice.
+Students without ocean/atmosphere expertise can join a ocean/atmopsheric sciences group - it will be up to the group to figure out where and how they can best contribute to the project.**

 The laboratory problem sets are to be uploaded to the course CANVAS page.
 Sometimes, rather than a large series of plots, you may wish to